 Probiotics also help by producing their own antibiotic and anti-yeast compounds - while also competing against the bad guys for resources and physical real estate in the gut.

 Master Supplements has a unique, patented way that they protect Lactobacilli and Bifidobacteria probiotics through the stomach acid.
-I often recommend Megaspore and Theralac together to double on the diversity (while also guaranteeing passage through the acidic gut).
+I often recommend Megaspore and Theralac together to double on the diversity (while also optimizing passage through the acidic gut).

 1.)
 Most people do not interact with dirt - and so aren't getting the immune benefit of soil-based probiotics